Shamanism in Nepal Himalayas

 The method of maturing into a Dhami-Jhakri is considerably distinct.
 The most common factor involves an initiatory sickness.
 The illness period is often believed to conclude in the future Shaman’s abduction by ‘ban-jhakri’ (forest-spirit), who releases from its secret den after several days or even weeks.
 The ban-jhakri ultimately becomes the protector deity of the now practising Shaman.

-Many shamans are still dependant on the more experienced Dhami-Jhakris to help master what their protective deity has taught, even after the initial experience.
+Many shamans are still dependent on the more experienced Dhami-Jhakris to help master what their protective deity has taught, even after the initial experience.
 In situations such as this, teacher-apprentice relations do not depend on caste or ethnic connection.
 Trainees quite often affiliate themselves with the highest regarded shamans in their location.
 They establish a master-disciple relationship that transforms the general considerations of a caste-based cultural interaction.

 The eventuality of Shamanistic traditions in Nepal is quite uncertain.
-They are celebrated by the Western public and clients who pay a fee, ridiculed by the Nepalese media.
+They are celebrated by the Western public and clients who pay a fee but ridiculed by the Nepalese media.
 Moreover, the government’s developmental ideologies consider Shamanism’s practice redundant and backward even though it is being studied intensively by anthropologists and other researchers.
 However, it is reported from certain parts of Nepal that Shamanism is thriving once again Nepal.